.png)

 Headline Statistics

-• 74% of UK organisations currently support hybrid work models
+Around 70–75% of UK organisations now support hybrid working models.

 🌍 Global Snapshot & Comparisons (2025)